magento/architecture/design-documents/frontend/server-side-rendering.md

 ## FAQ

-### Why do I need a JavaScript-capable web server?
+### Why do I need a JavaScript engine?

-Without a JavaScript engine, you won't be able to render the HTML generated by React components; thus, won't get SSR.
+React components are written or transpiled into JavaScript.
+In order to execute JavaScript code, you need a JavaScript engine.
+Without one, you won't be able to render the HTML generated by React components; thus, won't get SSR.
 [Express][] runs on [Node.js][], which runs Google's open source JavaScript engine, [V8](https://chromium.googlesource.com/v8/v8).
 This makes [Express][] a typical choice for rendering React applications.
 Technically, there are non-golden paths you can take to render JavaScript on some non-JavaScript servers, but it's not recommended.

 ## References